Tuesday, February 19, 2013

 When he chances upon a map to Skull Island, however, he gets in touch with Driscoll, and recruits the aging adventurer to return to the Island with him, in the hopes he can discover what really happened to his dad.
 Obviously, Driscoll complies, or we wouldn't have much of a story.

 The book pulls off a bit of a neat trick in functioning as both a sequel and a prequel to the original film.
-Driscoll and the younger Denham almost immediately get separated from their crew and lost on the island (dinosaurs), and end up discovering the history of the island in a few very different ways.
+Driscoll and the younger Denham almost immediately get separated from their crew and lost on the island, and they end up discovering the history of the island in a few very different ways.
 Denham learns it in the most direct way, as he is nursed back to health by a wise, old shaman-like woman of the native population and her apprentice: She tells him the story of the island, and, in particular, a pair of star-crossed lovers from two warring factions of the native peoples.

 The story continually jumps back form the present to that past.